Followers

 Darkness Descends

-The month of December 1776 was indeed a month that tried men's souls.
-The British had the Continental Army on the run since they invaded Long Island in the summer.
-The "victory" at Harlem was the closest the hapless Americans came to checking Lord Howe's onslaught.
-The only thing between Washington and an early British victory to end the rebellion was, well, Lord Howe.
-Smart strategic move after move, well-executed naval landings, precision tactics, highly professional sieges were the hallmark of Howe's offensive.
-But he moved all too slowly and time after time Washington escaped the noose.
+December 1776 was truly a month that tested men's resolve.
+The British had been pressing the Continental Army since their invasion of Long Island in the summer.
+The "victory" at Harlem was the closest the struggling Americans came to stopping Lord Howe's advance.
+The only thing standing between Washington and an early British victory that could end the rebellion was, well, Lord Howe.
+His smart strategic moves, well-executed naval landings, precise tactics, and professional sieges characterized Howe's offensive.
+However, his slow movements allowed Washington to repeatedly slip free.

 Cornwallis crossed with five thousand crack troops to begin